brunodrugowick/omnistack-quick-start/backend/README.md

 ## Running

-Clone this repository and start the application with
+Clone this repository, install and start the application backend (this API) in dev mode with
 ```
+cd backend
-yarn dev
+yarn && yarn dev
 ```
 This uses nodemon (a dev dependency) to monitor the app files and automatically restarts the app when you make modifications.